kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-sync.rst

    counter can never go below zero; when :meth:`acquire` finds that it is zero, it blocks, waiting until some other thread calls :meth:`release`.

-   Semaphores also support the context manager protocol.
+   Semaphores also support the context management protocol.

    The optional argument gives the initial value for the internal counter; it defaults to ``1``.
 If the value given is less than ``0``, :exc:`ValueError`